JCurley10/Jeopardy_nlp/README.md

 ## The Goal
-**The goal of this analysis is to help *Jeopardy!* home viewers and aspiring contestants study the most common or important subjects that appear in *Jeopardy!*.**
+**The goal of this analysis is to help "Jeopardy!" home viewers and aspiring contestants study the most common or important subjects that appear in "Jeopardy!".**

 ## Background
-*Jeopardy!* is a trivia gameshow that has been on the air since 1964 (the most recent iteration started in 1984), where three contestants compete against each other -and the clock- by responding to clues.
-A unique Yfeature of *Jeopardy!* is that the host poses the **answer**, and the contestant presses a buzzer to respond to the answer in the form of a **question**, always starting their response with "What is..." or "Who is...", etc.
+"Jeopardy!" is a trivia gameshow that has been on the air since 1964 (the most recent iteration started in 1984), where three contestants compete against each other -and the clock- by responding to clues.
+A unique Yfeature of "Jeopardy!" is that the host poses the **answer**, and the contestant presses a buzzer to respond to the answer in the form of a **question**, always starting their response with "What is..." or "Who is...", etc.
 <p align="center">
 <img src="https://github.com/JCurley10/Jeopardy_nlp/blob/main/images/capstone3_final_images/jeopardy_board.png" alt="gameboard" width="700" height="500"> <sub>figure1</sub>
 </p>
 <p>
 <sub>image source:https://en.wikipedia.org/wiki/Jeopardy!<sub>

-Each episode of *Jeopardy!* has 61 clues over three rounds, with the following details:
+Each episode of "Jeopardy!" has 61 clues over three rounds, with the following details:

 - Round 1: Jeopardy!
-    - six *Jeopardy!*-defined categories (referred to as **J-Categories** from here on) with 5 clues each
+    - six "Jeopardy!"-defined categories (referred to as **J-Categories** from here on) with 5 clues each
     - clue values: $200, $400, $600, $800, $1000
     - 1 Daily Double
 - Round 2: Double Jeopardy!